 It’s not too late to sow new crops!

-Lettuce, rocket, spring onions, radish, spinach and Winter salad can be sown during June to August for late Summer and Autumn harvests.
+If you’re looking for quick and easy vegetables to grow, lettuce, rocket, spring onions, radish, spinach and Winter salad can be sown during June to August for late Summer and Autumn harvests.

 Planting For Summer Fragrance